spec2e/scikit/readme.md

 http://yann.lecun.com/exdb/mnist/

-The pictures are 28x28 pixels, and there are
+The pictures are 28x28 pixels, and there are 60.000 examples and 10.000 test samples.
+The samples trains on the 60.000 examples and validates against the 10.000 tests.
+A confusion matrix is printed when done - it should show 0.95, which tells us the it predicts correct in 95% of the cases.

+You can also make a prediction for one picture only and have it shown on the screen.
+Uncomment the line

+#predict_single_number(validation_data[PICTURE_INDEX_TO_PREDICT], validation_labels[PICTURE_INDEX_TO_PREDICT], validation_images[PICTURE_INDEX_TO_PREDICT])

+and comment out the line

+predict_full_validation_set(validation_data, validation_labels)